-Computer information and control systems are becoming more and more integral to our daily life every day.
+Computer information and control systems are becoming more and more integral to our daily life.
 Often, we are not even fully aware of how completely we rely on technology in our day to day lives.
 If you are interested in becoming a part of this booming industry, then studying software development in the US might be for you.

 A software developer must be able to model and understand complex interactive systems, identify how computer information systems can be made to improve such systems, manage the construction of the information system components, and ensure that procedures are in place for the continual testing and maintenance of operational systems.